 Inside the theater lobby, be sure to take note of the Waterford crystal chandelier, which is one of two Chihuly Waterford crystal chandeliers in the world.
 This stunning piece is comprised of 203 individual blown lead crystal parts, each etched by Waterford artisans.
 The chandelier is 9 feet, 7 inches in height, 5 feet, 5 inches in diameter and weighs 2,000 pounds.
 It may be viewed from the ground floor or from the mezzanine, which overlooks the theater lobby.

 In addition to the Museum Store, the OKCMOA is also home to the Museum Cafe.
 Located on the ground floor, this full-service restaurant is open to both museum patrons and the general public for an exceptional dining experience.
 The cafe offers lunch, dinner, Sunday brunch, afternoon tea and a full bar.
 Both indoor and outdoor seating is available.

 For a unique nightlife experience, head to the Roof Terrace of the Oklahoma City Museum of Art on Thursday evenings for Art After 5.
 The Roof Terrace is a gathering place for downtown workers, adventurous suburbanites, pre-concert and filmgoers, and the art crowd.
 Located atop the three-story Donald W. Reynolds Visual Arts Center, the Roof Terrace offers a spectacular view of downtown Oklahoma City.

 Accredited by the American Association of Museums, the Oklahoma City Museum of Art serves over 125,000 visitors annually from all 50 states and over 30 foreign countries and presents exhibitions drawn from throughout the world.

-Art After 5 (every Thursday from 5-9 pm): $5 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.
+Third Thursday (5-9 pm): $5 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.